Sign up for an eToro account

 What are the rewards for mining bitcoin?

-When a Bitcoin miner validates a new block, they are rewarded with a set amount of bitcoin as a reward, although this reward halves periodically.
-Until April 2024, the reward for mining a new block on the Bitcoin network is 6.25 BTC.
-This will be decreased by 50% following the next halving event, meaning that miners will be rewarded with 3.125 BTC when they mine a new block.
+When a Bitcoin miner validates a new block, they are rewarded with a set amount of bitcoin as a reward, though this reward halves periodically.
+For instance, after the April 2024 halving, the reward for mining a new block on the Bitcoin network was reduced from 6.25 BTC to 3.125 BTC.
+A subsequent mining in 2028 will cause a 50% reduction to 1.5625 BTC.